A Picture-perfect Peninsula!

 The largest mainland colony of white-flippered blue penguins is the Pohatu colony in the Banks Peninsula.
 Because the colony is on a highly sensitive conservation site, the only way to see the little blue penguins is with a tour.
 The best time to see them is from the end of August to January.
 Find out more in Where to Find Penguins in New Zealand.

-When taking a tour on the water, whether it’s by cruise, kayaking with Akaroa Guided Sea Kayaking Safaris, fishing or sailing with Akaroa Sailing Cruises, it’s not uncommon to see New Zealand fur seals, albatross and other sea birds.
-There has even been known to be southern right whales, which are up to 15 metres long.
+When taking a tour on the water, whether it’s by cruise, kayaking with Akaroa Guided Sea Kayaking Safaris (more info on Viator and Tripadvisor), fishing or sailing in the stunning harbour, it’s not uncommon to see New Zealand fur seals, albatross and other sea birds.
+There has even been known to be southern right whales, which are up to 15 metres (49 feet) long.

 Nestled in native forest above the Akaroa township in the Misty Parks Reserve is Newton’s Waterfall.
 You can walk or drive to it from Akaroa by taking Aylmers Valley Rd to Misty Parks Reserve car park (30-45 minutes if walking).
 From the car park take the easy walk to the waterfall.